BDC Hamburger Icon

 1. Identify your tracking needs.

-There are several great time and attendance systems on the market, so choosing the best one for your business depends on what features are most important to you.
-For example, software can make it easy to organize employee shifts, and you can often build your accounting or payroll software into your workflow to compensate employees easily for their time.
-Many programs also include advanced features, such as GPS-enabled clocking in, so you know where your employees are clocking in or out from.
+There are several great time and attendance systems on the market.
+So, choosing the best one for your business depends on what features are most important to you.
+For example, software can make it easy to organize employee shifts.
+Plus, you can often build your accounting or payroll software into your workflow to compensate employees easily for their time.
+Many programs also include advanced features, such as GPS-enabled clocking in; this way, you know where your employees are clocking in or out from.

 2. Research and choose a time and attendance system.

 When selecting time and attendance software, be sure to research and compare your options.
-Identify your specific tracking needs and consider your business’s unique factors, such as employee scheduling, clock-in/out methods and budget constraints.
+Identify your specific tracking needs and consider your business’s unique factors, such as employee scheduling, clocking-in and -out methods, and budget constraints.

 As you evaluate your options, ask the following questions: